anderssv/the-example/doc/fakes.md

 - Domain oriented tests.
 With fakes.

 These aren't always exclusive.
-I actually run most edge tests with a "full system", except for Fakes on any external dependencies (including DB).
+I actually run most-edge tests with a "full system", except for Fakes on any external dependencies (including DB).
 They run blazing fast.
 😄

 The clue here is
 to being able
-to express and test all the unique combinations the system has to cater for in the domain-oriented tests with fakes, and then have basic sanity checks for the "outer edges".
+to express and test all the unique combinations the system has to cater for in the domain-oriented tests with fakes, and then have basic sanity checks for the "outer edges."

-Also see [TDD](tdd.md) for some relevant considerations and articles about what to test when.
+Also see the [TDD](tdd.md) page for some relevant considerations and articles about what to test when.

 # Related reading
 - [Martin Fowler: Test Doubles](https://martinfowler.com/bliki/TestDouble.html)